stumathews/CppGameLib/README.md

 ## GameObject

-`GameObject` is any object that can be drawn via its `Draw()` function and be updated via its `Update()` function.
+* `GameObject` is any object that can be drawn via its `Draw()` function and be updated via its `Update()` function.

-All GameObjects are event subscribers.
+* All GameObjects are event subscribers.

-All Game Objects have a `Bounds`, `Position` might be `Visible` and can load its own Settings via `LoadSettings()`.
+* All Game Objects have a `Bounds`, `Position` might be `Visible` and can load its own Settings via `LoadSettings()`.

-Typically objects in the game inherit from GameObjects so that they can subscribe to events, draw and update as well as have a position and space (bounds) on screen.
+* Typically objects in the game inherit from GameObjects so that they can subscribe to events, draw and update as well as have a position and space (bounds) on screen.
+* All GameObjects have a unique ID

 ## Assets